astrolabsoftware/fink/docs/developers/testing_fink.md

 ## Installation and general tests (experts only)

 Installing Fink is not too complicated but might be an overwhelming task.
 Fink can be a complex system, but hopefully it is highly modular such that you do not need all the parts to test one part in particular.
 If you want to test it fully though, we recommend using the available Docker images, which contain all you need to start (Apache Spark, Apache Kafka, Apache HBase, plus Fink components).
-You can find these either in the [fink-docker](https://github.com/astrolabsoftware/fink-docker) repository (soon deprecated), or in the [fink-broker](https://github.com/astrolabsoftware/fink-broker/blob/master/doc/devel.adoc) repository (kubernetes support as well)
+You can find these either in the [fink-docker](https://github.com/astrolabsoftware/fink-docker) repository, or in the [fink-broker](https://github.com/astrolabsoftware/fink-broker/tree/master/doc) repository for kubernetes support.

 ### Running the test suite with Docker

 In general, you can follow what is done for the [continuous integration](https://github.com/astrolabsoftware/fink-broker/blob/master/.github/workflows/test.yml).
-Once the image is pulled, you need to set the `PYTHONPATH` and `PATH` to use the tools:
+Once the image `julienpeloton/fink-ci:latest` (DockerHub) is pulled, fire a container and set the `PYTHONPATH` and `PATH` to use the tools:

 ```bash
 # in your ~/.bash_profile